plandex-ai/plandex/docs/docs/cli-reference.md

 plandex sign-in
 ```

+`--code/-c`: Sign in with a code from the Plandex Cloud web UI.

-Plandex will prompt you for all required information to sign in, accept an invite, or create an account.
+Unless you pass `--code/-c` (from the Plandex Cloud web UI), Plandex will prompt you for all required information to sign in, accept an invite, or create an account.

 ### invite